Julius Agwu: Early life and career

-Born in Port-Harcourt, Rivers State south of Nigeria to Chief Augustine Amadi Agwu and Mrs Mary Agwu.
-He is the fifth child in a family of six children.
+Born in Port-Harcourt, Rivers State, south-south region of Nigeria to Chief Augustine Amadi Agwu and Mrs. Mary Agwu, Julius is the fifth child in a family of six children.
 He started his acting career on stage in the city of Port-Harcourt where he grew up.
-He acted in several television series and movies such as Torn (2013), A Long Night (2014) and After Count (2011).
+He acted in several television series and movies such as Badamasi (2021), Wives on Strike (2017), Dognapped (2017), Torn (2013), A Long Night (2014), After Count (2011) and Lagos Boys (2003).

 Education

 Julius Agwu started his education at Elementary State School and later UBE Primary School both in Choba, Port Harcourt, Rivers State where he obtained his First School Leaving Certificate.
-After his primary school education he proceeded to Government Secondary School in Borokiri, Port-Harcourt, Rivers State, Nigeria and later completed his secondary school education in Akpor Grammar School in Ozoba, Port Harcourt, Rivers State obtaining his West African Senior School Certificate in the process.
+After his primary school education, he proceeded to Government Secondary School in Borokiri, Port-Harcourt, Rivers State, Nigeria and later completed his secondary school education in Akpor Grammar School in Ozuoba, Port Harcourt, Rivers State obtaining his West African Senior School Certificate in the process.

-While he was in Akpor Grammar School in Ozoba, he was the Social Prefect and President of the Dramatic, Debating and Cultural Society.
+While he was in Akpor Grammar School in Ozuoba, he was the Social Prefect and President of the Dramatic, Debating and Cultural Society.
 Upon the completion of his secondary school education, he later studied Theater Arts at Diploma level from the University of Port Harcourt with specialization in acting and followed suit with a degree programme (BA) in directing in the same institution.